 In 2019, the facility is also planned to become a European reference centre for cyber security services, operated by industry with ESA being the ‘catalyser’ of the interests in cyber security and the owner of the part related to space.

-Moreover, ESA has also accepted the offer from IDELUX, a public company dedicated to developing the Belgian Luxembourg Province, to host the ESA Academy in its Galaxia centre where the ESA BIC Wallonie Redu (opened in 2012) and the Galileo Logistic Centre are already based.
+Moreover, ESA has also accepted the offer from IDELUX, a public company dedicated to developing the Belgian Luxembourg Province, to host the ESA Education activites in its Galaxia centre where the ESA BIC Wallonie Redu (opened in 2012) and the Galileo Logistic Centre are already based.
 This means that ESEC can concentrate its operational and cyber security activities in Redu and that the educational activities can better develop in Galaxia.

 Since 2007 Redu Space Services S.A. provides maintenance and operation services in ESEC, as well as facilities management services.
 Other companies are present in ESEC for different activities such as RHEA, Vitrociset Belgium, EPB and Creaction.
 Particularly RHEA and Vitrociset Belgium constitute the consortium that has provided the first cyber-security demonstration facility in ESEC.